Acute cholangitis is infection and inflammation in the bile ducts. It is a surgical emergency and has a high mortality due to sepsis and septicaemia.

 - Involvement of seniors and potentially HDU or ICU

-Imaging to diagnose CBD stones and cholangitis (from least to most sensitive) are:
+Imaging to diagnose common bile duct (CBD) stones and cholangitis (from least to most sensitive) are:

 - Abdominal ultrasound scan